 What does this mean for employers?
 It drives home the message that each situation is unique.
 Each termination must be viewed on a case-by-case basis to determine whether the employee will likely be entitled to UI benefits.
 The bottom line: violation of a clear policy of the employer does not automatically mean an employee would be ineligible for UI benefits.

 So why should an employer care whether a terminated employee is eligible for UI or not?
 Because UI claims directly impacts the UI tax rate each employer pays.
-Thus, knowing whether an employee either is or is not eligible for UI benefits is helpful in lowering the employer’s UI tax rate.
-Knowing of these potential costs should inform an employer’s decision-making and planning in three respects: (1) whether to fire an employee in the first place, as opposed to just disciplining the employee; (2) whether to fight a claim for UI benefits, or to appeal an initial determination allowing benefits; and (3) how to write, revise, and enforce policies to minimize room for inadvertent errors.
+Thus, knowing whether an employee is or is not eligible for UI benefits is helpful in lowering the employer’s UI tax rate.
+Knowing these potential costs should inform an employer’s decision-making and planning in three respects: (1) whether to fire an employee in the first place, as opposed to just disciplining the employee; (2) whether to fight a claim for UI benefits, or to appeal an initial determination allowing benefits; and (3) how to write, revise, and enforce policies to minimize room for inadvertent errors.

 This area of the law is evolving.
-Another case is currently pending before the Wisconsin Supreme Court (you can read he Court of Appeals decision in that case, Operton v.
+Another case is currently pending before the Wisconsin Supreme Court (you can read the Court of Appeals decision in that case, Operton v.
 LIRC, here), wherein a key issue is whether a series of failures constituted substantial fault.
 Stay tuned for developments.